JesseCoretta/go-stackage/README.md

   - Adopters may create a type alias of the Condition and/or Stack types
     - See the [Type Aliasing](#type-aliasing) section below
   - Fast, reliable, useful, albeit very niche

-## Status

-This package is no longer considered experimental, as it is currently in use in the wild with impressive results.

 ## License